A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Results

 \section{Results}

+In the following we present the results obtained from the comparison in each filter of the AT2017gfo luminosity and those of the optical and NIR counterparts of our selected sample of short GRBs.

+The GRB counterparts and AT2017gfo light curves in different bands are plotted as luminosity (left side) and apparent magnitude (right side) versus rest-frame time in Figs.\ref{fig:constraints}, \ref{fig:lcplot}, \ref{fig:lcplot3}, \ref{fig:noconstraints}.
+Note that several filters with similar wavelength have been grouped into a single one in the plots for visualisation purposes, and that the filters quoted in each plot are the "effective" ones, i.e. the observed filters shifted to the GRB rest frame (\S\ref{sec:sgrb}).

-In the following we present the results obtained from the comparison in each filter of the {\bf AT2017gfo} luminosities and those of the {\bf optical and NIR counterparts} of our selected sample of short GRBs.
-In order to avoid any model-dependent temporal extrapolation, in this work we limited the comparison to the {\bf short GRBs} observations that fall in the sampled {\bf AT2017gfo} temporal window ($0.5$-$10.5$ days in rest-frame).
-For this reason, for 11 short GRBs the comparison with {\bf AT2017gfo} was not possible.
-However, we still show their light curves as illustrative examples of the magnitude range of {\bf AT2017gfo}-like emission in comparison with those of the observed GRB {\bf counterparts} (see Fig. \ref{fig:noconstraints}).
-In the case of GRB 100206A, albeit not covered by the KN templates, the gap is negligible and the observations are clearly fainter than the kilonova template (see below Sec~\ref{sec:constraints}).
+In order to avoid any model-dependent temporal extrapolation, in this work we limited the comparison to the short GRBs observations that fall in the sampled AT2017gfo temporal window ($0.5$-$10.5$ days in rest-frame).
+For this reason, for 13 short GRBs the comparison with AT2017gfo was not possible.
+However, we still show their light curves as illustrative examples of the magnitude range of AT2017gfo-like emission in comparison with those of the observed GRB counterparts (see Fig. \ref{fig:noconstraints}).
+In the case of GRB 100206A, albeit not covered by the KN templates, the gap is negligible and the observations are clearly fainter than the kilonova template (see below \S~\ref{sec:constraints}).
+In Table \ref{tab:ratiolum} we quote the luminosity as well as the ratios between GRB counterpart and AT2017gfo luminosity in the spectral bands and at the time of the observations at which such comparison was possible.

-The {\bf GRB counterpart} and {\bf AT2017gfo} light curves in different bands are plotted as luminosity (left side) and apparent magnitude (right side) versus rest-frame time in Figs.\ref{fig:constraints}, \ref{fig:lcplot}, and Figs.\ref{fig:noconstraints}-\ref{fig:lcplot3}.
-Note that several filters with similar wavelength have been grouped into a single one in the plots for visualization purposes, and that the filters quoted in each plot are the "effective" ones, i.e. the observed filters rescaled to the GRB rest frame.